How Much Fun Are You As a Home-Based Business Owner?

 By Laurie Hayes

-In recent weeks, I have allowed myself to become consumed by business activities
+In recent weeks, I have allowed myself

-while fitness, family and fun have taken a back seat.
+activities while fitness, family and fun have taken a back seat.

 Sometimes you need to burn a little extra fuel to get the rocket off the ground, but